-This series was broadcast live, with Lee Bowman taking over for Richard Hart in January of 1951 when the latter died suddenly of a heart attack.
+This series was broadcast live, with Lee Bowman January of 1951 when the latter died suddenly of a heart attack.

 The idea was to do actual Queen stories, and six of the first eight were adaptation of the novels.
 Other writers' mystery stories were dramatized by making Ellery the hero character.
 The show was telecast live from New York, but when the series switched to production on the left coast, Philips took over the EQ role and the Inspector was completely dropped.
 Now they did original scripts only, and the show was produced on videotape rather than live.